jonbaldie/gleam/README.md

 I like Varnish but the configuration for it is a nightmare, and much of the documentation is decades old.
 Gleam intends to take on much of the critical functionality with a much easier configuration experience.

+## Disclaimer

+Gleam is intended for an origin server that presents static contents, or static contents determined by the URL accessed.
+It is not recommend to use Gleam to cache the contents of, say, a logged-in dashboard where the data is dynamic or determined by sessions.